tatianegercina/FinTech/01-Lesson-Plans/18-Blockchain/1/LessonPlan.md

 ### Overview

 Today's class will introduce students to blockchain technologies.
 Students will learn the fundamentals of what the technology is, the types of problems it solves, and how it works.

-The goal of this lesson is to get the students thinking about how blockchain technology is used and how it will likely effect their lives as a FinTech entrepreneur, as well as be able to use basic tools like wallets and block explorers to navigate the space, and to hold a conversation about the topic.
+Most of the people believe that blockchain is only about cryptocurrencies; the goal of this lesson is to break this myth, and get the students thinking about how blockchain technology is used and how it will likely affect their lives as a FinTech entrepreneur, as well as be able to use essential tools like wallets and block explorers to navigate the space and to hold a conversation about the topic.

 ### Class Objectives